PowerDNS/pdns/docs/markdown/recursor/scripting.md

     * policyCustom: The CNAME content for the `pdns.policyactions.Custom` response, a string
     * policyTTL: The TTL in seconds for the `pdns.policyactions.Custom` response
 * wantsRPZ - A boolean that indicates the use of the Policy Engine, can be set to `false` in `preresolve` to disable RPZ for this query
-* data - a table that is persistent throughout the lifetime of the `dq` object and can be used to store custom context.
+* data - a table that is persistent throughout the lifetime of the `dq` object and can be used to store custom data.

 It also supports the following methods: